Mason Filippi: Pirelli World Challenge/TC America Series

-Filippi remained with Team TFB for the 2018 Pirelli World Challenge, and he also joined the TCR class racing in the number 12 Volkswagen Golf GTi TCR.
-In August 2018, however, Filippi announced that he would be joining RealTime Racing for the final four races of the season, opting to drive the number 44 Honda Civic Type R TCR.
+Filippi remained with Team TFB for the 2018 Pirelli World Challenge, and he also joined the TCR class racing in the No. 12 Volkswagen Golf GTi TCR.
+In August 2018, however, Filippi announced that he would be joining RealTime Racing for the final four races of the season, opting to drive the No. 44 Honda Civic Type R TCR.
 He had his best finishes of the season in that car, coming in third and second respectively at the final two races of the season at Watkins Glen.
 He finished fourth in the overall standings with 183 points.

 For the 2019 season, the Pirelli World Challenge was rebranded as the TC America Series.
 Filippi returned to Team TFB at the beginning of the season, driving the number 12 Hyundai Veloster N TCR in the TCR class.
 At the season's first two races at the Circuit of the Americas in Austin, Texas, Filippi came in first, achieving the initial race's fastest lap, as well.
 Because of scheduling conflicts with the Michelin Pilot Challenge season, Filippi did not compete in the next four races on the TC America Series schedule.
 In May 2019, it was announced that he would return to the TC America Series as a member of the Copeland Motorsports team.
 He continued driving the Hyundai Veloster N TCR and went on to win four additional races that season.
 With 187 points, he finished third in the overall standings despite competing in only ten of the sixteen races that year.

 IMSA Michelin Pilot Challenge

-In January 2019, it was announced that Filippi would join Bryan Herta Autosport (with Curb-Agajanian) to compete in the TCR class of the IMSA Michelin Pilot Challenge in the number 21 Hyundai Veloster N TCR with co-driver Harry Gottsacker.
+In January 2019, it was announced that Filippi would join Bryan Herta Autosport (with Curb-Agajanian) to compete in the TCR class of the 2019 Michelin Pilot Challenge in the No. 21 Hyundai Veloster N TCR with co-driver Harry Gottsacker.
 Both Filippi and Gottsacker were rookies on the series.
 The duo appeared in the top ten in each of the ten races that season and finished on the podium in three races, including first place at Road America in Elkhart Lake, Wisconsin.
-That victory came after the number 89 car, which finished ahead of Filippi, was disqualified for failing to give one of its drivers the minimum drive-time.
+That victory came after the No. 89 car, which finished ahead of Filippi, was disqualified for failing to give one of its drivers the minimum drive-time.
 Filippi and Gottsacker finished in second place in the overall standings with 268 points.